onwwward/lumen_consuming-restful-web-apis/readme.md

 This is an example application in Lumen - [made in this YouTube tutorial series](https://www.youtube.com/playlist?list=PLCrHQ9zkkEIMB3Gbq_D2c8OKS_mEP_BWv) - for consuming restful web apis.

-If you want to learn how this application was made then head over to the [Onwwward Academy](https://www.youtube.com/channel/UCABdZLLRuefXQW4Eo9oi6Jw) YouTube channel for more information.
+If you want to learn how this application was made then head over to the [Onwwward](https://www.youtube.com/channel/UCABdZLLRuefXQW4Eo9oi6Jw) YouTube channel for more information.

 ---
 ## PART 01 - INTRODUCTION